Dumbo: Plot

-While a large circus spends the off-season in the "Winter Grounds" in Florida, a flock of white storks delivers babies to the animals.
-One elephant, Mrs. Jumbo, does not receive her baby, and keeps scanning the sky.
-The circus sets out on a new tour, and a belated stork catches up with the moving train and drops off the expected baby elephant, Jumbo Junior.
-The other elephants are initially delighted, until they see the baby has far-oversized ears, and promptly nickname him "Dumbo".
-However, Mrs. Jumbo shows her baby great care and love, defending him from the teasing of the other elephants.
+In Florida, while a large circus spends the off-season in its winter grounds, a flock of white storks delivers many babies to the animals.
+One elephant, Mrs. Jumbo, does not receive her baby, and keeps scanning the sky in hope.
+The next spring, the circus sets out on a new tour.
+A belated stork catches up with a moving train named Casey Jr. and drops off the expected baby elephant, Jumbo Jr. The other elephants are initially delighted, until they see the baby has revealed far-oversized ears, and mockingly nickname him "Dumbo".
+Mrs. Jumbo shows her baby great care and love, defending him from the others' abuse.

-Dumbo, clumsy due to his ears, is made into a sideshow attraction.
-When some rowdy boys started to bully Dumbo and his ears, Mrs. Jumbo spanks their leader and throws hay bales at them.
-Circus staff remove Dumbo from the pen, and Mrs. Jumbo flies into a rage, eventually dousing the ringmaster in a water tub.
-She is subsequently deemed mad and locked in a cage.
-Dumbo is blamed for the incident and shunned by the other elephants.
+Being clumsy due to his ears, Dumbo is made into a sideshow attraction.
+When some rowdy boys start to bully Dumbo and his ears, even breaking into his pen, the furious Mrs. Jumbo spanks their leader.
+The circus staff is drawn in by the commotion and sees Mrs. Jumbo throwing hay bales at spectator, the shocked staff remove Dumbo from the pen, causing Mrs. Jumbo to be further enraged, eventually dousing the circus’s ringmaster in a water tub.
+She is subsequently deemed mad and locked up in a cage, while Dumbo is blamed for the incident by the elephants, and is still bullied by the others.

-Timothy, a mouse that travels with the circus, befriends Dumbo after scaring the other elephants and decides to make him a star.
-He whispers in the ringmaster's ear while the latter sleeps, and convinces him to try a new stunt with Dumbo as the top of a pyramid of elephants.
-However, Dumbo trips on his ears during the show and knocks over the pyramid, injuring the other elephants and bringing the big top crashing down.
-After this, the other elephants exile Dumbo completely, and he is put in with the clowns' firemen act, regularly jumping from a "burning building" prop into a vat of pie filling.
-Despite his newfound popularity, he hates the job and becomes depressed.
+After scaring off the other elephants, Timothy, a mouse that travels with the circus, befriends Dumbo and decides to make him a star.
+He whispers in the ringmaster's ear while the latter sleeps, convincing him to try a new stunt with Dumbo as the top of a pyramid of elephants.
+Dumbo trips on his ears during the show and knocks over the pyramid, injuring the others and causing the big top to collapse.
+After, all elephants exile Dumbo permanently as he is put in with the clowns' firemen act, regularly jumping from a "burning building" prop into a vat of pie filling.
+Despite his newfound popularity, he hates the new performance and is upset.

 Timothy decides to take Dumbo to see Mrs. Jumbo, but they cannot see each other's faces and can only intertwine trunks.
 Meanwhile, the clowns decide to increase the popularity of their fireman act by dangerously raising the platform Dumbo jumps from.
 In celebration of the plan, they drink champagne, and a bottle of it falls into a water vat.
-Dumbo, crying after visiting his mother, gets the hiccups, so Timothy takes him to the vat for water.
+Crying after visiting his mother, Dumbo has an unsettling case of the hiccups, so Timothy takes him to the vat for some water, only to discover that the water contains champagne.
 Both of them get drunk, and hallucinate pink elephants.